African American founding fathers of the United States: American Anti-Slavery Society

 The interacial American Anti-Slavery Society (AASS) was formed in 1833, and grew rapidly to at least 100,000 members by 1840.

 NERL

-The all-black National Equal Rights League} was founded in upstate New York in 1864 and had chapters across the North.
+The all-black National Equal Rights League was founded in upstate New York in 1864 and had chapters across the North.

 Union League

-The Union League was a originally a network of elite local clubs in the North, founded in 1862 to support the Union war effort.
+The Union League was originally a network of elite local clubs in the North, founded in 1862 to support the Union war effort.
 After 1867 it included biracial local organizations across the South to promote racial equality and support the Republican Party.
 During Reconstruction the great majority of Southern blacks joined a local unit.